d-qoi/csse232cpu/Assembler/README.md

 	* no branching

-#### Notes
+### Notes

 At this time there are a few assumptions

+1. Sudo instructions
-1. sudo 10 will display everything is schwap 12
+	- sudo 10 will display everything is schwap 12
-2. sudo 0 will end the program
+	- sudo 0 will end the program

-These are made to deal with the fact that _0000_ is _and $0 $0_ and not good ways to determine the end of a program.
+		These are made to deal with the fact that _0000_ is _and $0 $0_ and not good ways to determine the end of a programs.
+2. All immediates are in base 10, the current version of the assembler doesn't like hex yet.

 Everything in the out file has been assembled with **1000** as the offset.
 This assumes that the program will start at 1000, and travel up in memory